top of page

 The main characters of Sense & Sensibility join us in this 89,000 word slow burn, sweet and clean Victorian era vagary.

-RIVALRY & REPARATIONS
+RIVALRY AND REPARATIONS

 In Volume Three of our Victorian Vagaries, when one of Elizabeth's cousins has been caught meeting with a man in secret, misinformation abounds, creating disaster for poor Kitty, who then vanishes.
 The search for Kitty drags on far longer than it ought, as the Darcys struggle to manage their business and estates, deal with the wagging tongues of society, console their grieving relatives, and find their missing sister.
 As any story worthy of Jane Austen should, our journey ends with a Bennet wedding.